prpjnyw/skill3_7/README.md

 # skill3_7

-ต่อขา A1(L293D) เข้า PB0
+connect A1(L293D) to PB0

-ต่อขา A2(L293D) เข้า PB1
+connect A2(L293D) to PB1

-ต่อขา en1,2(L293D) เข้า OC0A
+connect en1,2(L293D) to OC0A

-ต่อขา DIR ลง GND
+connect DIR to GND

-ต่อขา OUT(AS5600) เข้า ADC0
+connect OUT(AS5600) to ADC0

-เก็บทั้งสามไฟล์นี้ไว้ในไฟล์เดียวกันแล้ว compile เป็น hexfiel และอัดลงบอร์ดได้เลย
+keeping these files in the same directory